cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/bug-ios17.md

 As a workaround you can go to "Settings->Safari->Advanced->Feature Flags" and disable "Service Workers".
-Be aware that this impacts the ability to run Cloudpilot without internet access (browser caching may still allow for offline use, though).
+Be aware that this impacts the ability to run Cloudpilot with patchy or missing internet access (browser caching may still allow for offline use, though).
 Other web apps will be similarily impacted, and push notifications from web pages will be disabled.

+A release of Cloudpilot with a setting for disabling the service worker in Cloudpilot only will follow soon.

 # When will it be fixed?